Ready to build a website that does it all? 🏆 Get the free Webflow x Typeform ebook

 Let your respondent know where they are in the overall form, too.
 Think about it like chapters in a book; each time you reach a new chapter, it’s like a little milestone.
 They’re silent reminders you’re making progress and help propel you forward.
 Connect questions inside ‘chapters’ together using the ‘and’ and ‘so’ prefaces mentioned earlier.
 Close chapters with markers of progress (e.g., “Great, thanks.”) before starting the next one, and use a preface like “Finally, …” towards the end.

 That’s it!
 You’ve seen our list of tips and tricks.
-Now the only thing left to do is start building your own typeform.
+Now the only thing left to do is start building your own form.
 We even have a handy template gallery to get you started 🙂

 Tap into our community knowledge